University of Northampton (13th century)

 The University of Northampton was based in Northampton, England, from 1261 to 1265.

 The university was established by royal charter after approval from King Henry III in 1261.
 It was the third university in England, after Oxford and Cambridge, and the 22nd in Europe.
 After being advised by bishops and magnates that Northampton was a threat to Oxford, Henry III dissolved the university in 1265, and signed a Royal Decree that banned the establishment of a university in Northampton.

 In 2005 the decree was repealed by the Privy Council, allowing the then University College Northampton (founded in 1924) to gain university status and become the University of Northampton.

 History

 Founding

 Northampton was, in the 13th century, a far more important town than is evident today, so it is not particularly surprising that a university was established there.
 The town was also, briefly, the King's seat.

 The antecedents of the University of Northampton are in a school founded in the reign of King Richard I. Richard patronised the institution and, according to at least one historian, between 1176 and 1193 the school at Northampton ‘rivalled or even eclipsed the Oxford schools’.

+Philosopher Daniel of Morley wrote around that time:

+Grammarian Geoffrey of Vinsauf and legal authority Roger Vacarius both based themselves in Northampton.
+There was also a strong Jewish learning community.

 The school lost a powerful supporter with the death of King Richard.

 In the 13th century, through the reign of King John and his son Henry III, the nascent university gained the patronage of Simon de Montfort.

 In 1261, with the approval of Henry III, the university was granted a royal charter.